About the Studio

 I began my yoga practice in 2001 at a time when my life seemed crazy busy with 3 active teenagers, a husband in college who was also working, and a challenging graphic design career that demanded long hours.
 It was the last thing I had time for, and the most important thing I could have done for myself!
 That's why I decided to dedicate myself to becoming a teacher so that I could share this transformational process with others.

-Peggy works with intermediate through high school age kids teaching yoga as a tool to help build confidence and stay grounded in the "safe place within" -- right there within their own body.
-She offers yoga for 5th through 8th graders and a separate high school yoga series every summer at True Nature Yoga.
+Peggy has worked with intermediate through high school age kids teaching yoga as a tool to help build confidence and stay grounded in the "safe place within" -- right there within their own body.
+Over the years, she offered yoga for 5th through 8th graders and a separate high school yoga series every summer at True Nature Yoga.
 She facilitated an after-school Yoga Club at Madison West and Memorial High Schools from 2011 through 2013 and during the 2011-2012 school year taught yoga to 6th graders at Badger Rock Middle School in Madison.
-She continues to work with young athletes, helping them incorporate yoga into their fitness program, and she teaches young people in the Beloit area how to tap into their own resources using yoga and breath to help manage stress.
+She implemented and taught a yoga and mindfulness program at Rock County Juvenile Detention Center (Youth Services Center) for almost 4 years, before turning the program over to another instructor qualified to teach trauma-informed yoga.
+Peggy is grateful to continue in the rotation of volunteer instructors teaching females incarcerated at Dane County Jail.